15cm/keyboard/README.md

 ### Caps Lock to Escape or Control

-1. Double press shift to Caps Lock
+- Double press shift to Caps Lock
-2. Caps Lock to Escape, hold for Hyper(Control_R)
+- Caps Lock to Escape, hold for Hyper(Control_R)
-3. Fake Vim : Hyper + h/j/k/l to Cursor Left/Down/Up/Right
+- Fake Vim : Hyper + h/j/k/l to Cursor Left/Down/Up/Right

 ### Specify Input Source

-1. Specify Input Source: Option_L + q/w/e to specify input source as English(US)/Chinese(Sougou Pinyin)/Japanese(Kotoeri)
+- Specify Input Source: Option_L + q/w/e to specify input source as English(US)/Chinese(Sougou Pinyin)/Japanese(Kotoeri)

     __Attention: `Wait before and after a modifier key event` on 'Parameters' board in Karabiner is recommended to set as `15ms` or longer.
 Otherwise input may be interpreted as US_en before switch of input source finished__)

+### Adjustment for external keyboard

+- Swap Option with Command on external keyboard

 ## Set up